projekt-opal/deployment/README.md

 Wait some seconds until opaldata-master_elasticsearch-initialization ended.
 You can check it via `sudo docker ps -a`.

-Afterwards, the backends should be available at addresses similar to:
+Afterwards, the backends should be available at:

 - http://localhost:3030/
 - http://localhost:9200/_cat/indices?v